judekim0507/OpenKaraoke/README.md

 The app is in Spotify's development mode, so you have two options:

-**Option A — Request access:** Open an issue or contact the repo owner to be added as a test user.
+**Option A — Request access:** Contact me on Twitter @meganvphi to be added as a test user.
 The Client ID is already included in `main.js`.

 **Option B — Use your own Client ID:**
 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and create a new app.